There are so many great things about Vietnamese food. The Vietnamese are masters of making food that will touch your senses.

 What Is The Philosophy of Vietnamese Cuisine?

-Vietnamese food uses the five elements philosophy known as wood, fire, earth, metal, and water.
+Vietnamese food uses the five elements of philosophy: wood, fire, earth, metal, and water.
 These five elements touch our senses of sight, hearing, smell, taste, and touch.
 They also take into account the color and flavor combinations of Vietnamese food.

 Let’s Talk About Fish Sauce, All About Fish Sauce

 The Fish sauce condiment is produced by soaking small ocean fish in sea salt for about two years.
-The fermented fishy liquid then comes out and is bottled into the condiment known as Fish Sauce.
-This fish sauce is a staple condiment for many parts of East and Southeast Asia.
+The fermented fishy liquid is bottled into the condiment known as Fish Sauce.
+This fish sauce is a staple condiment for many parts of East and Southeast Asia parts.